instret/rust-book/src/ch10-03-lifetime-syntax.md

 a set of particular cases that the compiler will consider, and if your code fits these cases, you don’t need to write the lifetimes explicitly.

+>| Only write the type annotation when compiler needs you to do :)

 The elision rules don’t provide full inference.
 If Rust deterministically applies the rules but there is still ambiguity as to what lifetimes the references have, the compiler won’t guess what the lifetime of the remaining